DC Minimum Wage, Living Wage, and Overtime Laws

 The D.C.
-Living Wage Act requires certain D.C. government contractors to pay their workers a living wage.
+Living Wage Act (“LWA”) requires certain D.C. government contractors to pay their workers a living wage.
 “Living wage” is a term used to refer to the minimum amount of money people in a particular locality are thought to need in order to be able to cover their basic needs.
 As of January 1, 2016, the living wage is $13.85 per hour.